SilkRose/Pony/src/stories/darling-and-date/05-breakfast-and-bonding.md

 "Sure, I was planning on moving to the couch and talking to you about something there too.
 I'll let you go first," Rainbow said.

-The pair got up and trotted to the couch, Rainbow sat down first while Fluttershy took the opportunity to sit really close to Rainbow.
+The pair got up and trotted to the couch, Rainbow sat down first, while Fluttershy took the opportunity to sit really close to Rainbow.

 Both ponies blushed from the close proximity to each other.

 *This is it, Fluttershy.*

-The pair stared into each others eyes, sitting in silence for a moment.
+The pair stared into each other's eyes, sitting in silence for a moment.

 *You got this!*